Miyazaki with Kids: Best Things to Do as a Family (2025)

 Most families visit Miyazaki as part of a bigger Kyushu adventure, often pairing it with nearby Fukuoka or Nagasaki, both just a short train ride away and packed with family-friendly fun.
 Check out our Fukuoka Family Travel Guide and Nagasaki Family Travel Guide for practical tips, or explore our Best Things to Do guides for Oita, Kumamoto, or Kagoshima to uncover top attractions and kid-approved highlights across Kyushu.

-Best Picks by Age: What to Do in Miyazaki with Kids
+Best Things to Do in Miyazaki with Kids

 1. Miyazaki City Phoenix Zoo